Marsmaxmax/BOS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-MM's Additional Structures Datapack for Minecraft is a Datapack with some Structures that make Minecraft more interesting
+Beyond the Stars is a Minecraft Space exploration mod, inspired by Advanced Rocketry

 <p align="right">(<a href="#top">back to top</a>)</p>